Ku Klux Klan (honor society): Systemic racism and campus legacy

 The creation of this honor society is a visible reminder of an earlier era where racial and religious bigotry was at times common and unexamined.
-Numerous references listed here indicate that the adoption of the Klan name and imagery by these students was made through ill-considered, sophomoric fascination with baleful imagery such as the devil head, spooky robes and hoods, and an evocative name from their grandfathers' days, rather than a purposeful engagement into sub rosa (or even semi-public) activism intended to promote nativist or racist aims.
+Numerous references indicate that the adoption of the Klan name and imagery by these students was made through ill-considered, sophomoric fascination with baleful imagery such as the devil head, spooky robes and hoods, and an evocative name from their grandfathers' days, rather than a purposeful engagement into sub rosa (or even semi-public) activism intended to promote nativist or racist aims.
 There is no indication that this particular society engaged in Klan-type activism.
 Clearly, with the actual Klan building its influence through the mid-1920s, (Note: Reaching the height of its restored influence perhaps in 1924's "Klanbake".) the Ku Klux Klan Honor Society soon re-cast itself with a new name, with even its young collegians realizing the negative baggage that came with their adoption of the Klan for their iconography, and even without a legal connection to the political group.
 But the group's very presence for a few short years before changing its name to Tu-Mas sparked decades of reproach.
 A notable member, Fredric March worked tirelessly for years as a strident anti-racist and activist for inclusion and fairness, yet just because his name was tapped for membership into the honor group while an upperclassman, new legions of activists have demanded his name be struck from theaters that had been named in his honor.

 Fairly stated, the name "Ku Klux Klan" is incendiary, far more so today than during its more active years as a quasi-political entity.
 Among campus Greek-named societies, the few holdout groups that had retained echoes of prior race, gender, or religious bars are suspect; most have quietly cleaned up their bylaws, long after their operational practices had been liberalized.

 In recent years, universities have begun to reckon with aspects of historical racism, inconvenient facts that, devoid of context and perspective would declare that the entire South was seething non-stop in murderous racial animus, bringing along with it a reactionary East.
 Study groups and reports, such as those commissioned by the University of Wisconsin-Madison following violence at the Unite the Right rally in Charlottesville in 2017, have aimed to understand and address the legacy of racist organizations.
 These efforts are part of a broader institutional commitment to confronting past injustices and working towards inclusivity.

 The Ku Klux Klan honor society at the University of Wisconsin–Madison and the University of Illinois serve as historical case studies of how educational institutions and the broader society flushed racism and race-fixation out of their programs.
 Its brief existence continues to provoke discussion about how universities can and should address historical racism and promote a more inclusive and equitable environment for all students.